c4software/cso/README.md

 ## Login Workflow

 The login workflow is based on a shared secret between the CSO and your « application client ».

 We can resume the workflow with :

 - Client App : Redirect the user to the CSO (Via an HTML Form).
 - CSO : User authenticate (or is already authenticate).
 - CSO : Redirection to the « Client App » (Via an HTML Form).
 - Client App : Check if data signature is OK, and the time code (to prevent authentication replay).
 - Client App : Everything is OK, create the local session in your App.

+TODO PHP Implementation example

 ## Run (in dev)